Antônio de Castro Mayer: Bishop

 On 6 March 1948, de Castro was appointed Coadjutor Bishop of Campos and titular bishop of Priene by Pope Pius XII.
 He received his episcopal consecration on 23 May from Archbishop Carlo Chiarlo, Apostolic Nuncio to Brazil, with Bishop Ernesto de Paula and Archbishop Geraldo de Proença Sigaud, S.V.D., as co-consecrators.
 He became bishop of Campos upon the death of Bishop Octaviano de Albuquerque on 3 January 1949.
 He was very active in opposing liberation theology and communist infiltration of the Church and of his diocese.

+In 1956, de Castro opened the Minor Seminary of the Diocese in the village, now the city, of São Sebastião de Varre-Sai.
+In 1967, Dom Antônio obtained permission to operate the Major Seminary, with Philosophy and Theology courses (later transferred to Campos).

 In 1968, the Catholic conservative group Tradition, Family and Property organized a campaign to collect signatures denouncing what were perceived as leftists in the Church.
 De Castro Mayer lent encouragement to the campaign.
-The National Conference of Bishops of Brazil later declared that TFP was neither recognized by the hierarchy nor considered an official Catholic organization.
+The Episcopal Conference of Brazil later declared that TFP was neither recognized by the hierarchy nor considered an official Catholic organization.

-De Castro Mayer, a staunch traditionalist, refused to implement the liturgical reforms of the Second Vatican Council in his diocese.
+De Castro, a staunch traditionalist, refused to implement the liturgical reforms of the Second Vatican Council in his diocese.
 Until his resignation on 29 August 1981, the Tridentine Mass continued to be celebrated throughout the Campos diocese, along with all the other traditional Catholic practices and devotions in Latin.

 Having submitted his resignation as required upon turning 75, he was replaced as bishop with the appointment of Carlos Alberto Etchandy Gimeno Navarro to succeed him on 29 August 1981.
 He continued his campaign against the Council's liturgical reforms in retirement and maintained a traditionalist "diocese" within the Campos diocese, with around 40,000 faithful, which he organized in parallel chapels.
 The total Catholic population of the diocese was 890,000.

-On 30 June 1988, he attended the ceremony at which Archbishop Lefebvre consecrated four bishops without papal authorization despite warnings that these consecrations would result in the automatic excommunication of Lefebvre and the four.
-Communications from Pope John Paul II and curial officials, both before and after the ceremony, did not mention de Castro or note his role.
-Though often described as a "co-consecrator" of these bishops, the SSPX says he was "found at Archbishop Lefebvre's side" and refers to his "crucial presence", but does not describe him participating in the ceremony of consecration.
-One Vatican statement described him as a co-consecrator and excommunicated, but others, including Pope John Paul's letter on the consecrations omitted his name.
+With Archbishop Marcel Lefebvre, on 30 June 1988 de Castro co-consecrated four bishops without papal authorization and incurred automatic excommunication.
 He died of respiratory failure in Campos on 25 April 1991.